 To keep your bathtub ice bath fresh and hygienic:

-2. If reusing water, add a small amount of hydrogen peroxide to maintain cleanliness.
+- If reusing water, add a small amount of hydrogen peroxide to keep reused water clean.

 Frequently Asked Questions About Ice Baths in Bathtubs

-1. How often should I take an ice bath?
-You can safely take an ice bath daily, but listen to your body and adjust as needed.
+- How often should I take an ice bath?
+You can safely take an ice bath daily, but 2–3 times per week is a great place to start.
+Learn how often to take an ice bath.

-2. Can I take an ice bath if I’m pregnant or have a medical condition?
+- Can I take an ice bath if I’m pregnant or have a medical condition?
 Always consult with your healthcare provider before starting any new wellness routine, especially if you’re pregnant or have existing health conditions.
+Read more about ice baths while pregnant.

-Upgrade Your Ice Bath Experience: The ZenWave Ice Pod
+Upgrade to a Simpler Setup: The ZenWave Ice Pod

 Wrapping it Up